At a glance

 Do we need to appoint a Data Protection Officer?

-Under the GDPR, you must appoint a DPO if:
+Under the UK GDPR, you must appoint a DPO if:

 - you are a public authority or body (except for courts acting in their judicial capacity);